-For example, a given technology may require only five specimens in any given Defence Force.
-This will have a small size (unless it is of very high value).
+For example, a given technology may require only five units in any given Defence Force.
+Hence, the associated outcomes of this technology will be small (unless it is of very high value).
 If the technology is of such a nature that it is likely to be taken up by every Defence Force in which it can be implemented, then it will have a vast extent of coverage.

-'Urgency of defence need' can be measured against expressed priority areas, such as in the Defence Strategic Review or via other mechanisms.
+'Urgency of defence need' can be measured against expressed priority areas, such as in the 2024 National Defence Strategy or via other mechanisms.